 - Then, enter B5‘s value in the Name Box.

-- Afterwards, click anywhere within the workflow graph region to view the result.
+- Afterward, click anywhere within the workflow graph region to view the result.

 - Click anywhere on the sheet to reveal the workflow diagram.

-Following the procedures we covered, you will soon be able to create Workflow Chart in Excel.
-The ExcelDemy Website has many similar articles.
+Following the procedures we covered, you will soon be able to create a Workflow Chart in Excel.
 Keep utilizing them, and please share any more suggestions or better methods.
 Remember to share your thoughts, questions, and recommendations in the space provided.